SashaKYotoz/Unseen_World/README.md

 # About:

-"Unseen World" - dimension-adding Minecraft mod for Forge(and NeoForge in future),that shows dark version of Minecraft's overworld, where sun never rises.
+"Unseen World" - dimension-adding Minecraft mod,that shows dark version of Minecraft's overworld, where sun was hidden for ages.

 Chimeric Darkness - mod's dimension, where water is dark, and hazards is everywhere, but even here you can find friends and a _bunch of adventures on your head_